The Best Wood Filler Options for DIY Projects

 Cracks, divots, holes, or rot can crop up on wooden surfaces due to ordinary wear-and-tear, accidents, and during do-it-yourself projects.
-Fortunately, wood fillers—which come in water- and solvent-based formulas—can be enlisted for all sorts of repairs, from hiding blemishes in the wood grain of cabinets and filling seams or gaps in door trim to sealing finishing nail holes in a newly built patio table.
+Fortunately, wood fillers—which come in water- and solvent-based formulas—can be enlisted for all sorts of repairs, from hiding blemishes in the wood grain of cabinets and filling seams or gaps in door trim to sealing nail holes in a newly built patio table.
 With a wide variety of wood fillers available—each having a unique formulation, usage scenario, and application technique—it can be tricky to pinpoint the right one to use.
 This guide will help you understand these practical putties and choose the best wood filler for your needs.

 Water vs. Solvent Fillers